numpy/numpy/doc/neps/nep-0037-array-module.rst

 dispatching: the dispatched functions are determined via the appropriate protocols in every function call.
-This generalizes well to handling many different types of objects, as evidenced by its use for implementing arithmetic operators in Python, but it has two downsides:

-1. *Speed*: it imposes additional overhead in every function call, because each function call needs to inspect each of its arguments for overrides.
-This is why arithmetic on builtin Python numbers is slow.
-2. *Readability*: it is not longer immediately evident to readers of code what happens when a function is called, because the function's implementation could be overridden by any of its arguments.
+This generalizes well to handling many different types of objects, as evidenced by its use for implementing arithmetic operators in Python, but it has an important downside for **readability**: it is not longer immediately evident to readers of code what happens when a function is called, because the function's implementation could be overridden by any of its arguments.

-In contrast, importing a new library (e.g., ``import  dask.array as da``) with an API matching NumPy is entirely explicit.
-There is no overhead from dispatch or ambiguity about which implementation is being used.
-*FIXME: the above statement on overhead doesn't seem completely true, given that there is no explicit import but rather a ``get_array_module(some_array)`` call for every public method or function in the consuming library (e.g.
-Scikit-learn) which also needs to do type-checking.*
+The **speed** implications are:

+- When using a *duck-array type*, ``get_array_module`` means type checking only needs to happen once inside each function that supports duck typing, whereas with ``__array_function__`` it happens every time a NumPy function is called.
+  Obvious it's going to depend on the function, but if a typical duck-array supporting function calls into other NumPy functions 3-5 times this is a factor of 3-5x more overhead.
+- When using *NumPy arrays*, ``get_array_module`` is one extra call per function (``__array_function__`` overhead remains the same), which means a small amount of extra overhead.

 Explicit and implicit choice of implementations are not mutually exclusive options.
-Indeed, most implementations of NumPy API overrides via ``__array_function__`` that we are familiar with (namely, dask, CuPy and sparse, but not Pint) also include an explicit way to use their version of NumPy's API by importing a module directly (``dask.array``, ``cupy`` or ``sparse``, respectively).
+Indeed, most implementations of NumPy API overrides via ``__array_function__`` that we are familiar with (namely, Dask, CuPy and Sparse, but not Pint) also include an explicit way to use their version of NumPy's API by importing a module directly (``dask.array``, ``cupy`` or ``sparse``, respectively).